Introduced in the base game

-Yoshitsugu wields a saihai-baton in battle that conceals a sharp two-edged sword on the other end, his elements of preference are Ice and Wind.
+Yoshitsugu wields a saihai-baton in battle that conceals a sword on the other end.

 - Abled in the Adaptation: The game never mentioned his leprosy but they downplayed his illness to the point that he can move around quite well.

 - Ambiguous Situation: In his ending for 4-II, Mitsunari manages to flee from Sekigahara thanks to Yoshitsugu's possible Heroic Sacrifice.
 Worrying about Yoshitsugu's safety, Mitsunari falls asleep.
 When he awakes, he finds that Yoshitsugu already stands before him, alive and well.
 But the screen flickers and quickly fades away, implying the ending might not be what it appears to be.
 The most likely explanation is that Mitsunari is killed by Eastern soldiers after he fell asleep, and met with most-likely-also-dead Yoshitsugu in his Dying Dream.

 - Animal Motif: Dragonflies.
 According to Word Of God it was originally intended to be moths, but was changed out of concern that it could be confused with Nō's butterflies.

 - Badass Longrobe: A long white robe that doesn't prevent him in fighting.